 A wonderful benchmark of our courage in action is by observing how often we lean into our vulnerability in practice.

-As we head into the fresh, new month of October, let’s choose to practice our courage.
+As we prepare to head into a fresh, new month, let’s choose to practice our courage.
 Let’s practice it where most meaningful for us.
 Whether taking action, deepening awareness, or a blend of the two, may we lean into our practice this fall with all we’ve got, friends.

 TEN IDEAS FOR COURAGEOUS PRACTICE

 Choose the strength of vulnerability — in a meeting, conversation, a new connection.